Innovation Challenge FAQ

 • How and when do Student Teams find out if they are semi-finalists?

-Once the Video Submission window closes (11:59 pm PST on March 20, 2024), the submissions will be scored.
-The adult representatives of the six (6) Student Teams with the highest scores will be contacted via a phone call and/or email on or about March 25, 2024 to verify their status as a semi-finalist team.
+Once the video submission window closes (11:59 PM PST on March 25, 2026), the submissions will be scored.
+The adult representatives of the six (6) Student Teams with the highest scores will be contacted via email on or about March 31, 2026 to verify their status as a finalist.
+A team must be able to attend the City of STEM+LA Make Faire Festival to qualify as a finalist.

 • How many winners will there be?